eformat/southpaw/README.md

 * jackson.serde.class - The full class name of the deserialized object created by the JacksonSerde class
 * key.serde.class - The full name of the serde class for the record key
-* poll.timeout - The Kafka consumer poll() timeout in milliseconds
 * topic.class - The full class name of the class used by the topic
 * topic.name - The name of the topic (not the entity name for this topic!)
 * value.serde.class - The full name of the serde class for the record value